Discovering...

 Key spices: Cumin, paprika, coriander, garlic, salt

-Fresh fish marinated in the vibrant chermoula paste, then grilled over charcoal.
-A coastal specialty from Essaouira and Casablanca that showcases the bold flavors of Moroccan spices.
+Fresh fish marinated in the bold chermoula paste, then grilled over charcoal.
+A coastal specialty from Essaouira and Casablanca that showcases the depth of Moroccan spice work.

 Key spices: Paprika, cumin, coriander, garlic, cilantro, lemon